<9feb98.mus> [Use Landscape

 that disappears during the long dry periods but emerges in a variety of

 colorful and strange species as soon as the brief rainy season begins.
-Darkling beetles in particular can be
+Darkling beetles in particular can be found

-found throughout arid regions of the U.S.
+throughout arid regions of the U.S. These

-nocturnal and are commonly found under stones, logs, leaves, bark or debris. |
+commonly found under stones, logs, leaves, bark or debris. |